 Access to the Site (for construction and operations) is directly from Meningoort Road (north) via the Darlington-Camperdown Road.
 The access points are gated as shown on the Site Plan.
-It is proposed to widen the intersection of Meningoort Road and Darlington-Camperdown Road, requiring the removal of a small area of native vegetation.
+It is proposed to widen the intersection of Meningoort Road and Darlington-Camperdown Road.